lukasz-chojnacki/encore2fps/README.md

 # encore2fps
-Calculate the average FPS in the World of Tanks enCore performance test
+FPS.WOT.OVH | Calculate the average FPS in the World of Tanks enCore performance test